umaxbhat/NC-Blocked-Crossings/README.md

 In Nash County, one observer commented: "School buses could not get to students".

-Another noted that blocked train crossings were an "ALL DAY/ EVERY DAY ISSUE".
+Another noted that blocked train crossings were an "ALL DAY / EVERY DAY ISSUE".

 "This crossing is blocked at least 3 times a week," another observer wrote.